 Since then I have held thirteen "Solo" shows in various parts of the world including USA, India, Europe, Middle East, the Philippines and Indonesia.
 For a period of three years I was the Art Director of the Presidential Award winning US magazine for India, "SPAN".
 Somewhere along the way I abandoned the brush for the palette knife .
 It was too tame to express what I felt within!
 Most of my recent oils and acrylics, including my self portrait, have been painted with the palette knife.

-My works are in private collections around the world and in public collections of: The Punjab Museum, Chandigarh; Lalit Kala Akademi (National Gallery of Art) New Delhi; The Nehru Library, Manila; Library, Aligarh University; Cabinet and Regional offices of CSIR (Center for Scientific and Industrial Research) New Delhi & Hyderabad; US Information Agency, Washington DC; and the archives of the Smithsonian Museums in Washington DC, National Museum of Women in the Arts, Washington DC; National Portrait Gallery, Washington DC.
+My works are in private collections around the world and in public collections of: The Punjab Museum, Chandigarh; Lalit Kala Akademi (National Gallery of Art) New Delhi; The Nehru Library, Manila; Library, Aligarh University; Cabinet and Regional offices of CSIR (Center for Scientific and Industrial Research) New Delhi & Hyderabad; US Information Agency, Washington DC; and the archives of the Smithsonian Museums in Washington DC: The Hirshhorn and The National Portrait Gallery, Washington DC.

 I am Zehra Rehmatulla Post.

 I was born in Hyderabad , India, educated in Europe, now living and working in Greater Washington DC area, USA.